SysKitTeam/docs-spconsultant/faq/troubleshooting/sql-server-unavailable.md

 ---
-title: >-
-  I am receiving “SQL Server ‘Server Name’ is unavailable.
-Please check your permissions.”
-description: >-
-  This article explains how to handle the issue with SharePoint farm load not working properly because the SQL server was not available.
+description: This article explains how to handle the issue with SharePoint farm load not working properly because the SQL server was not available.
-author: Mia Tomaić
-date: 18/5/2017
 ---

 # SQL Server is unavailable